ivansurov/django-async-tasks/README.rst

 django-async-tasks
 ==================

-Django application.
 It's a simple system to process queue task in real time.

 Requirements